ramonfontes/reproducible-research/mininet-wifi/IEEE-Access-2017/README.md

 ### Please refer the manual of Mininet-WiFi to reproduce this paper.
+Consider to use this [commit](7825d52da77fe331583c1a7f90d46860b4e18f02) from Mininet-WiFi.

 ### Bibtex:
 @article{DosReisFontes2017,